i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

 Reply Record Encryption for ECIES Hops
 --------------------------------------

-The nonce must be unique per ChaCha20/ChaCha20-Poly1305 invocation using the same key.
+The nonces must be unique per ChaCha20/ChaCha20-Poly1305 invocation using the same key.

 See [RFC-7539-S4]_ Security Considerations for more information.